 PhD research with DEEP

 I am a PhD candidate studying the intensification and extensification of human land uses and the protected area networks that impose restrictions on such land-use changes.
-Specifically, my work addresses spillover dynamics around protected areas and attempts to quantify the nontarget impacts of land-use restrictions both globally and within a region near and dear to my heart: the Brazilian Amazon.
+Specifically, my work addresses spillover dynamics around protected areas and attempts to quantify the non-target impacts of land-use restrictions in a global systematic review and in case studies of the Brazilian Amazon and Tasmania.

 I am continuously inspired by the geological, floral, and faunal beauty and oddities of Tasmania.
-I enjoy bushwalking and generally exploring the outdoors, as well as practicing acrobatics and other circus arts when the fickle Tasmanian weather conditions are inclement.
+I enjoy bushwalking and generally exploring the outdoors, as well as practicing acrobatics and other circus arts.